HeranYang/Hyper-GAN/README.md

 * Pick boundary slice ID

 After preprocessing, the maximal intensities of T1w, T2w and PDw modalities are 3000, 6000 and 3000 (arbitrary units) respectively.
+For the training subset, the intensities are further linearly scaled to [0, 1], and then the processed 2d training images are saved in .npy format.
+(The linear scaling for validation and test subsets is included in our codes within utils.py.)